 - ensure demonstrable compliance with requirements for transparency and fair processing, including notification of individuals' rights.

 - ensure that data subjects’ rights are respected.

 - notify the ICO of any personal data security breaches (see above).

-- appoint a suitably qualified and experienced data protection officer (the guidance says that this role may be shared by multiple organisations, so it may be that this role is at CCG- or federation-level in your area).
+- appoint a suitably qualified data protection officer (this role can be shared by multiple organisations, so this role may be undertaken at CCG- or federation-level in your area).

-Organisations that are performing well in their information governance toolkit scores should have a good baseline to work from, the guidance says.
-However, it adds that the new regulations require organisations to take specific actions and have evidence to demonstrate that they have done so.
+Practices that are performing well in their information governance toolkit scores should have a good baseline to work from, the guidance says.
+However, the IGA has produced a checklist to help practices prepare.
+It recommends the following: